Andretti curse: Newman/Haas Racing

 Starting in 1983, Paul Newman joined the ranks of CART owners, teaming with Carl Haas to form Newman/Haas racing.
 In their first year, Mario Andretti signed as primary driver, an arrangement that would carry Andretti through the remainder of his career, until his retirement in 1994.
-Michael Andretti joined the team from 1989–1992 and again from 1995-2000.
+Michael Andretti joined the team from 1989 to 1992 and again from 1995 to 2000.
 During the 1980s, and for the better part of the 1990s, the team was closely aligned with the Andretti family.

 Like the Andretti family, Newman's team experienced tremendous success in Indy car racing, with the notable exception of victory at Indianapolis.
-During Newman's tenure, the team won over 100 Champ Car races and eight season championships.
+During Newman's tenure, the team won over 100 Indy car races and eight season championships.
 With Mario and Michael at the helm, as well as other championship drivers over the years, such as Nigel Mansell, Paul Tracy, and Sébastien Bourdais, the team has failed to achieve victory of any sort at Indianapolis.

 Along with Mario's and Michael's many misfortunes during the 1980s and 1990s, Newman/Haas Racing's misfortunes at Indy include several near-misses and crashes.
 In 1996, the Indy car split saw Newman/Haas (and Newman in particular) take sides firmly with the CART contingent.
 The team would not return to Indianapolis until 2004.